-These consolidated financial statements were authorized for issue by the directors of the Company on April 14, 2022.
+These consolidated financial statements were authorized for issue by the Board of Directors of the Company on April 20, 2023.

 a.
 Statement of compliance with International Financial Reporting Standards b.
 Change in Year End c.
 Basis of presentation

 These consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").